Society of Professional Economists

 The Society of Professional Economists is a British network of professional economists.
 Its members are drawn from all areas of the discipline including financial and professional services, business, journalism, government, consultancy, business schools and universities.
 Membership is open to anyone who has a degree with substantial economic content and/or works in an area of economic endeavour or investigation.

-The Society of Professional Economists organises networking events, professional development and education as well as a high-profile conferences and an annual dinner.
-It provides a monthly newsletter with updates on these events, links to events organised by other professional bodies, new members and economic news.
-The Society also reviews books and provides a forum for members to advertise job opportunities and their own events.
+The Society of Professional Economists organises networking events, professional development and education as well as conferences and an annual dinner.
+It provides a monthly newsletter including book review and provides a forum for members to advertise job opportunities and their own events.
+The society also offers affiliate membership to individuals who are interested in economics but not practicing.

-The Society exists to help all those who use economics in their professional work.
-Its activities aim to demonstrate the use of economic analysis as a tool to support business decision-making and to enhance the standing of the professional economist working outside academia.
-It provides a forum for its members to discuss and debate economic issues and helps them keep in touch with practical and theoretical developments within the discipline.

-The Society particularly welcomes younger members to engage through its social networks on Facebook and LinkedIn and has membership packages aimed specifically at those who are embarking on a career in the profession.
-The Society also offers affiliate membership to individuals who are interested in economics but not practicing.
+It was known as the Business Economists Group from its founding in 1953, and as the Society of Business Economists from its incorporation in 1960 until February 2018.

 Activities

 Monthly meetings

-Monthly meetings are the core of the SPE's activities, and typically run from September to July at lunchtime or in the evening.
+Monthly meetings typically run from September to July at lunchtime or in the evening.
 Distinguished speakers from the UK and abroad and from both the private and public sectors address a wide range of topical issues with time for questions and discussion.
 Evening meetings are followed by drinks and the opportunity to network with other SPE members from a wide range of organisations.

 Post-fiscal event briefings are held with HM Treasury following Budgets and Autumn Statements.
 They offer SPE members the opportunity to discuss the macroeconomic aspects of what has been announced, and UK fiscal policy more generally.

 Annual conferences

-Recent annual conferences have featured Ben Broadbent, Sir Charles Bean, Robert Chote, Gavyn Davies, Dame DeAnne Julius, Professor Diane Coyle, Evan Davies, Stephanie Flanders, Professor Philip Lane and Sir Dave Ramsden.
+Recent annual conferences have featured Ben Broadbent, Sir Charles Bean, Robert Chote, Gavyn Davies, Dame DeAnne Julius, Diane Coyle, Evan Davies, Stephanie Flanders, Philip Lane and Sir Dave Ramsden.

 Annual dinners

 SPE annual dinners attract high-profile national and international guest speakers.
-Past speakers have included Dr Mark Carney, Sir John Vickers, Sir Gus O’Donnell, Sir Howard Davies, Jean-Claude Trichet, Mario Draghi, William C Dudley, Prof Axel Weber, Christian Noyer and Dr James Bullard.
+Past speakers have included Mark Carney, Sir John Vickers, Sir Gus O’Donnell, Sir Howard Davies, Jean-Claude Trichet, Mario Draghi, William C Dudley, Axel Weber, Christian Noyer and James Bullard.
 The guest speaker for 2019 was George Osborne.